855princekumar/edgepulse/README.md

 # **Performance Results**

-All performance comparison graphs are available in the **results/** folder.
+All performance comparison graphs are also available in the **results/** folder.
 The tables below summarize real-world measured improvements before and after applying EdgePulse on Raspberry Pi 3B+, Pi 4, and Pi 5.

 ---